 Ingest MQTT Data into Apache IoTDB

-This page provides a comprehensive introduction to the data integration between EMQX Platform and Apache IoTDB with practical instructions on creating and validating the data integration.
+This page introduces how to integrate EMQX Cloud with Apache IoTDB and provides step-by-step instructions for creating and validating the integration.

 How It Works

-The diagram below illustrates a typical architecture of data integration between EMQX and IoTDB.
+The following diagram illustrates a typical data integration architecture between EMQX Cloud and IoTDB.

 The workflow of the data integration is as follows: